 Blessing of the Fleet and Reading of Names Ceremony

-Every year at 10:00 AM on the First Saturday in May, we meet at the Memorial to dedicate new names to add to the Wall, welcome those recently engraved, read each name on the Wall, and bless the commercial fishing fleet, as well as any other vessels wishing to participate (we've had pleasure craft, CBJ and USCG vessels, and even the Malaspina).
+Every year at 10:00 AM on the First Saturday in May, we meet at the Memorial to dedicate new names to add to the Wall, welcome those recently engraved, read each name on the Wall, and bless the commercial fishing fleet, as well as any other vessels wishing to participate (we've had pleasure craft, sailboats, tourboats, CBJ and USCG vessels, and even the Malaspina).

 So as to maximize inclusivity, this annual ceremony is a secular event with a beautiful non-secular component.
 The Blessings given to participating vessels and the invocation are non-denominational.
 The list of names is read by a volunteer from the community, and those lost remembered by their loved ones as they each see fit.
 All are welcome.

 Flowers are typically available at the ceremony, donated by Juneau's florists.
-Please dress for the weather.
+A post-ceremony reception for attendees is generously provided by the Twisted Fish.
+Please be sure to thank them all!

 Video of 2020 Virtual Ceremony